mui/material-ui/docs/src/pages/style/reboot.md

 ### Page

 The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
 More specifically:
-- We remove the margin in all browsers.
+- The margin in all browsers is removed.
-- We apply the default Material Design background color.
+- The default Material Design background color is applied.

 ### Layout

-- The box-sizing is globally set on the `<html>` element to `border-box`.
+- `box-sizing` is set globally on the `<html>` element to `border-box`.
-Every element—including `*::before` and `*::after` are declared to inherit the property.
-This ensures that the declared width of the element is never exceeded due to padding or border.
+Every element—including `*::before` and `*::after` are declared to inherit this property, which ensures that the declared width of the element is never exceeded due to padding or border.

 ### Typography